AfroFuturism series about

 Gottlieb Foundation 2023 Grant Recipient: Susannah Israel

 Susannah Israel's gritty yet passionate view of humanity is drawn from city life.
 Born in 1954 in New York City, she attended Pratt Art Institute on scholarship as a high school senior.
-She was certified as one of the first women paramedics in San Francisco in 1980 and earned her BA in Art and Chemistry (1987) and her MFA (2000) at San Francisco State University.
+She was one of the first women paramedics in San Francisco, 1980 and earned her BA in Art and Chemistry (1987) and MFA (2000) at SF State University.
 Her work is widely exhibited and held in collections in the US and around the world.
-Career distinctions include awards from the Center for Cultural Innovation, US Artists, NCECA, Fletcher Challenge Premier Award, and Virginia Groot Foundation, among others.
-Selected residencies include the Oregon Coast School of Art, Archie Bray Foundation, Mendocino Art Center, Black Bean Studios, Jentel Foundation, Boise VASP, and Mission Clay Art & Industry.
+Career distinctions include awards from Center for Cultural Innovation, US Artists, NCECA, Fletcher Challenge Premier Award, and Virginia Groot Foundation, among others.
+Residencies include the Oregon Coast School of Art, Archie Bray Foundation, Mendocino Art Center, Black Bean Studios, Jentel Foundation, Boise VASP, and Mission Clay Art & Industry.

 “I am an artist and activist in east Oakland, California.
 My practice is anchored in figurative sculpture, and my intention is to provoke responses of recognition and reflection.
 “Asphalt & Honey” (2022) re-engages with a world in turmoil, hearing gunshots and sirens all night, and people living in abandoned cars.
 It is an autobiographical, socio-political art intervention about life in post-industrial Oakland.
-Asphalt is the gritty surface on which we land, hard.
-It’s an ever-present reminder of mortality, a final resting place.
-Its creatures are rats and pigeons.
-Honey is sweetness, intoxication, and passion, flowers in cement, sunset through barbed wire.
 Abstracted and architectonic, the sculpted figures stand in for live bodies, and the environment is graphically represented on their skins.”

 https://www.gottliebfoundation.org/2023-grant-recipients-1